siyuduan2023/NotesForGarden/README.md

-this is a personal project
+This is a React.js project.
 <br>
 inspired by my volunteer experience at a Local Garden community
 <br>